 Emerald Playground’s name was inspired by its location on Jewel Avenue.
 The roadway was given its name because streets north of what is now Queens Boulevard were at one time given names in alphabetical order.
-Jewel Avenue, formerly known as Jewel Street, ran next to Kelvin Road, now 69th Road, which ran through a swamp in Flushing, over a stone bridge, and into Kew Gardens Hills.
+Jewel Avenue, formerly known as Jewel Street, ran next to Kelvin Road, now 69th Road.

-A joint operating agreement between Parks and the Board of Education for Emerald Playground was approved on November 29, 1951 and the playground opened as P.S.
-200 Playground on October 15, 1954.
-It was renamed Jewel Playground by Commissioner Stern in 1985, and the name has since been changed to Emerald.
-In 2000, this property underwent a renovation, funded by Mayor Giuliani, that changed the playground into its current form.
-Today, the site contains play equipment, safety surfacing, a comfort station, a spray shower, one full basketball court and four half courts, two handball courts, and picnic tables to be enjoyed by residents of Jewel Avenue and the surrounding area.
+P.S.
+200 Playground was opened as a Jointly Operated Playground between NYC Parks and the Department of Education on October 15, 1954.
+The site was renamed Jewel Playground in 1985, and was subsequently changed to Emerald.
+In 2000, this property was renovated and today the site contains a comfort station, spray shower, one full basketball court and four half courts, handball courts, play equipment, and picnic tables that can be enjoyed by residents of Jewel Avenue and the surrounding area.